srubianof/AREP-AUTOSCALING/README.md

 ![](https://cdn.discordapp.com/attachments/748398289514397717/772713585091674112/Screen_Shot_2020-10-31_at_6.26.20_PM.png)
 It's important to select 3 VPCs where the EC2 Auto Scaling will balance our instances
 ![](https://media.discordapp.net/attachments/748398289514397717/772713766579339274/Screen_Shot_2020-10-31_at_6.29.28_PM.png?width=1344&height=1468)
-We are going to select the group size, meaning the amount of new allowed instances, as well as our scaling policies, in this case we are going to set a max 50% CPU used to trigger a new EC2 instance
+We are going to select the group size, meaning the amount of new allowed instances, as well as our scaling policies, in this case we are going to set a max 35% CPU usage to trigger a new EC2 instance
 ![](https://media.discordapp.net/attachments/748398289514397717/772713765275172864/Screen_Shot_2020-10-31_at_6.27.40_PM.png?width=1344&height=1468)
 9. A load balancer will be created in order to redirect all the traffic to one IP and according to the previously created policy will instantiate new EC2s as needed